stjordanis/WoSCA/README.md

 **Submission Information**

-Submission Information

 Papers should be submitted in ACM Conference format, and are limited to 8 pages, including references.
-Papers can be submitted via EasyChair.
+Papers can be submitted via [EasyChair](https://easychair.org/conferences/?conf=wosca21).
 Submission is not blinded.
 We particularly welcome papers focused on practical, open source tools for contract analysis.

+All authors should use the official “ACM Master article template”, which can be obtained from the ACM Proceedings Template pages ( https://www.acm.org/publications/proceedings-template ).
+Latex users should use the “sigconf” option as well as “review” (to produce line numbers for easy reference by the reviewers).
+To that end, the following latex code can be placed at the start of the latex document:

+\documentclass[sigconf,review]{acmart}

 ** Short Paper Option **
 In addition to full 8 page papers, we also will accept New Ideas papers for promising ideas that might not have the experimental validation expected in a full paper.
 These papers will receive the same presentation and discussion time as full papers, in order to focus the workshop on novel, but relatively unexplored, ideas.
 To submit a new ideas paper, simply submit a paper of 4 or fewer pages.